russolsen/md_inc/README.md

     $ gem install md_inc

 **Note that with version 0.3.0 the API for adding new commands has changed.
-You command functions should be ordinary methods, not module methods as before.**
+You command methodss should be ordinary methods, not module methods as before.**